Skip to main content

 val config = AppFeatures.configuration

 Mitigation: Treat snapshots as immutable values.
-If you need a different configuration, deserialize a new snapshot and call load(...).
+To change configuration, parse a new snapshot and call load(...).

 Next Steps